Mississippi Rural Health Fellowship Certification

-Currently, several other states are considering replicating this fellow program.
 The Mississippi Rural Health Association is willing to help other State Offices of Rural Health and Rural Health Associations start a fellowship certification in order to promote the benefit of working in rural health and those who do so.
 When considering offering a certification like this, the following should be considered:

 - Streamline the process for approving fellowship recipients.
 Use electronic avenues to host applications, communicate with applicants, and announce winners.

 - Create an aggressive public relations campaign to implement immediately after the awards are distributed, ensuring the awareness of certifications and awardees in healthcare facilities.

 Date updated or reviewed